goloshubov/fconfig/README.md

 + union_vars/host/<hostname>.yml
 ```

-This might be usefull to split package list by corresponding group or host names (and to avoid using hash_behaviour).
+This might be useful to split package list by corresponding group or host names.
+The variables will merged then during run time.